Catholic University is committed to supporting students impacted by sexual violence no matter when or where an incident may have occurred.

 If you have experienced any form of sexual violence, your first priority should be to get to a place of safety, then consider seeking help.

-Information cannot be shared without your permission.
+The information you share with theses indiviuals cannot be shared with others without your permission.

 - Counseling Center (Licensed counselors): 202-319-5675.